HeinOnline Academic (Formerly Government, Politics & Law)

 Officially titled United States – Vietnam Relations, 1945-1967: A Study Prepared by the Department of Defense.
 These “Pentagon Papers” are a United States Department of Defense history of the United States’ political-military involvement in Vietnam from 1945 to 1967.

-This database is FREE for ALL U.S. Academic Core and Government, Politics, and Law subscribers.
 The President John F. Kennedy Assassination Records Collection Act of 1992 is a public law passed by the United States Congress.
 It directed the National Archives and Records Administration (NARA) to create a collection of records known as the President John F. Kennedy Assassination Records Collection.
 The JFK Act stated that the collection should consist of all U.S. government documents relating to the 1963 assassination of President John F. Kennedy, including any state or local law enforcement materials.
 Furthermore, the Act required that each assassination record be made public no later than 25 years after the date of enactment, unless the President of the United States has reason to withhold the documents.
 In October of 2017, President Donald Trump directed the National Archives to release materials that were previously withheld.
 These consisted of nearly 50,000 documents, including more than 19,000 additional documents with the latest release in April 2018.
 The newly available information contained FBI, CIA, and other agency documents.
 Some documents will remain classified until 2021.